 - Explain the legal terms and conditions

-Let’s review what’s required for each of those steps, so you can follow our sample of a business proposal.
+Let’s review what’s required for each of those steps so you can follow our business proposal sample.

 1. Attach a business proposal cover page